-Seymour thumped the scarred oak table, hard enough to make the grimoire bounce.
+Seymour slammed his fist down on the scarred oak table, hard enough to make the grimoire bounce.
 To become a journeyman wizard, he needed a special spell, greater than the animated puppets or illusions he’d made thus far.
 He needed something good.
 Something new.

 He flipped through the book for the umpteenth time.
 Spells to make crops grow, to make a woman speak the truth, to animate objects, to─wait.
 That could work.
 He had a fine touch with the puppets.